webodf/WebODF/README.md

     cmake ../webodf
     make webodf.js-target

-A successfull run will yield the file "webodf.js" in the subfolder "build/webodf/" (among other things), from where you can then copy it and use for your website.
+A successful run will yield the file "webodf.js" in the subfolder "build/webodf/" (among other things), from where you can then copy it and use for your website.

-For building webodf.js on Windows please study "README-Windows.md".
+For more details about building webodf.js, e.g. on Windows or OSX, please study "README-Building.md".